AnnaGr6263/Checkers/README.md

 5. Verify whether the player's move is within the bounds of the board.
 ---
 ## Functional Requirements for 2nd Iteration
-1. The gameplay logic was implemented, including at least two different **strategies** for players (e.g., aggressive and defensive strategies).
+1. The gameplay logic was implemented, including at least two different **variants** for players (Classic Chineese Checkers and Yin And Yang variant).
 2. A **graphical user interface (GUI)** for clients was developed using JavaFX.
 3. Code correctness is continuously verified with **unit tests** written using JUnit.
-4. A **class diagram** and other UML diagrams were created to illustrate the application's function
+4. A **class diagram** to illustrate the application's function
 5. **Documentation** was generated using JavaDoc.
 ---
 ## How to run it: